redlibrarian/redlibrarian.github.io/_posts/2016-11-04-academic-labour.markdown

 scab labour, many of whom - being non-unionized - had no choice but to comply.

-In June, a library workers in Mississauga were on strike for [nearly three weeks](http://www.mississauga.com/news-story/6778885-mississauga-library-workers-strike-ends-after-tentative-deal-reached-all-18-city-branches-remain-c/).
+In June, library workers in Mississauga were on strike for [nearly three weeks](http://www.mississauga.com/news-story/6778885-mississauga-library-workers-strike-ends-after-tentative-deal-reached-all-18-city-branches-remain-c/).
 Once you start looking, conflicts between administrators (whether